All Products

 • API Activity: Read, Write.

-On the Review and Create page, review the configuration items.
-If the information is correct, click Create Trail.
+4. On the Review and Create page, review the configuration and click Create Trail.

 Step 2: Create an SQS message queue

-This queue receives log file event notifications from an S3 bucket and serves as the target message channel for log delivery.
-For more information, see the AWS documentation about creating a message queue.
+This queue receives log file event notifications from the S3 bucket.
+For more information, see the AWS documentation on creating a message queue.

 Warning

-Make sure that the selected region is the same as the region where you created the CloudTrail trail in the previous step.
+The queue region must be the same as the region where you created the CloudTrail trail.

 • Type: Standard.